Patients are required to wear a mask while in the office, unless they are fully vaccinated.

 Please feel free to contact us or request an appointment online.
 We are always happy to help!

 Even minor car accidents can wreak havoc on our muscles and soft tissues.
 If you’ve been injured, Health Quest’s team will work with your primary care doctor to find the specific source of your pain and develop a personalized treatment plan for you.
-Start your journey to recovery the right way with one of our experienced chiropractic physicians and book an appointment online.
+Start your journey to recovery the right way with one of our experienced chiropractic physicians and online.

 If you’ve been injured in an auto accident, you should have the freedom to focus on your treatment and recovery, not your ability to pay your medical bills or make up for the paychecks you’ve missed while you’ve been out of work.
 Chiropractic care and physical therapy are no exception, and both of these services should be covered by any Maryland PIP plan.